BrandevCode/BrandonChanWebsite/_posts/offline/2020-12-05-what is the point of... Exercise.md

 ---
-title: What Is The Point Of Exercise?
+title: what is the point of...
+Exercise?
 categories: [life offline]
 tags: [Blog, Exercise, Motivation]
 js: [triangulate.js]